CodeFort: Robust Training for Code Generation Models

 \paragraph{Masking Unnatural Perturbed Tokens} Some context-free perturbations introduce unnatural tokens, such as DeadCode Insertion adding an artificial code segment and ButterFingers introducing typos.
 Referring back to the robustness property in Eq~\ref{eq: robustness}, our goal is for the model to learn to respond to these perturbations rather than to generate them.
 Learning to generate these unnatural perturbed tokens could adversely affect the original model performance, leading to issues like generating dead code or typos.
 We propose masking the CLM loss of these unnatural perturbed tokens to address these issues.
-We define the CLM loss for the example $\bfx$ after masking out the unnatural perturbed tokens
+We define the CLM loss for the example $\bfx$ after masking out the unnatural perturbed tokens where $m_i \neq \mathrm{\freeptb}$ means that the $i$-th token is not perturbed by a context-free perturbation (see Example~\ref{exp: mask}).
+We design the masked data augmentation loss $\lossmdataaug$ by replacing the term $\lossclm(\pt{\bfx})$ in Eq~\ref{eq: lossdataaug} with the masked loss $\lossclm(\pt{\bfx}, \mask)$.